We're Here To Help!

 In order to make the planning process easier, Conference and Event Services (CES) has come up with terms to help differentiate between the three most usual types of programs requested.

-- Meeting—meaning a small gathering that usually does not require a great deal of set up, support, or arrangements
+- Meeting— a small gathering that does not require a great deal of set up, support, or arrangements

 - Conference—any meeting or event that will involve overnight housing with guests to stay in Seattle University accommodations (summer only)

 - Event—any gathering that is not a meeting and not a conference

 When working with a CES staff member, it helps to let him or her know what type of program you are planning.

 Requests for meeting space may be done either by e-mail to firstname.lastname@example.org or by telephone at (206) 296-5620.

 For events or conferences that will take more collaboration and arrangements, please submit an Event Request Form (ERF).
 This may be done online with our comprehensive electronic version.